docodile/docodile/docs/setup/appearance.md

 # Appearance

-In `gendoc.config` you have a few ways to quickly change the appearance of your docs site.
+In `docodile.config` you have a few ways to quickly change the appearance of your docs site.

 ```ini
 [theme]